-I live here with three 30-40 something roommates -- a chemist for a local brewery, a doctoral candidate and my son, a musician and music club manager.
+I live here with two 30-40 something housemates -- a chemist for a local brewery and a doctoral candidate.
 They're quiet and friendly.
 So am I. My politics are on the left, and I prefer classical and jazz music, but more often than not, just the sounds of the great outdoors.

 I smoke, so you can, too.
+(Yes, in the house, but not upstairs.)
 Just please don't burn anything.
 We share the kitchen and downstairs living space.

-We also now share the house with a 3 year old mixed breed 25lb pooch who is daintily learning her manners.
+We also share the house with a 5 year old mixed breed 25lb pooch who is learning her manners.
 She's house-broken and learning to not jump up to greet visitors.

 The room, furnished with a full bed, plenty of personal storage, closet, large dressers, desk and desk chair.
 Linens and towels are provided.
 Windows on the south and west sides offer natural light with a large pin oak shading the south windows.
 That's why it's a tree house; the room is enveloped in the midstory of a huge tree.
 The shared bath includes a luxurious deep bathtub with shower.

 There's a front porch and a lovely backyard with a picnic table and grape arbor.
-The living room has a working fireplace which is very nice in the winter.
+The living room has a working fireplace which is very nice in the fall and spring.
 This unique arts and crafts house, with all the cool old features like pocket doors and built-ins, is lovingly restored, but not stuffy.

 Cleveland Heights' best grocer is a few steps away, and the house is an easy walk to the Cedar Lee and Coventry business districts.
 Best coffee, great restaurants, Cain Park summer concert and theater, galleries and best movie theater in Cleveland are nearby.
-It is a quick roll down the hill by car or bike or a 45 minute walk to the center of University Circle.
+It is a quick roll (about 10 minutes by car to Cleveland Clinic or University Hospital/CRWU) down the hill by car or bike or a 45 minute walk to the center of University Circle.

 Access to all appliances including the laundry.
 Cable wifi.
 There's no AC - just shade and fans, no landline, no tv.
 It's old school comfortable.
 Restful.